 OCMT 2025

 Each participant may select sessions and keynotes to total of twelve and a half (12.5) or viewing hours to submit for 15 hours of approved credit.
 Participants may also opt to select watching the entire conference for 22 CMTEs hours of approved credit.
-A post-test will be made available for each session, and time will be allotted at the end of each session for completion of the post-test.
+This decision must be made at the time of registration.
+Participants will evaluate each session through completing the course evaluation.

 Continuing Education credits in other countries will be determined and issued on a case by case basis.